 You don't get 0 percent APR on purchases during that period– just on whatever you transfer to the card– but this offer is good for anyone looking for a little extra time to pay off an outstanding balance.
 Outside of balance transfers, you will earn 1 percent on every dollar you spend, and then 1 percent per dollar when you pay your bill.
 And there are no caps, so the more you spend, the more you can earn.

 What else is there to be aware of?
 There is a balance transfer fee, though it's less than HSBC's 4 percent.
 The Citi® Double Cash Card - 18 month BT offer has a balance transfer fee of 3 percent - or $5; whatever is greater.Another plus: just like the HSBC card, there is no annual fee.
 A negative: unlike the HSBC card, there is a 3% foreign purchase transaction fee, so if you travel abroad often, this may be a problem.

 The HSBC Gold Mastercard® credit card is made for someone looking to transfer a balance from a high-APR credit card and paying down debt without worrying about finance charges.
-This card gives you a year-and-a-half without an APR, which can help you chop down your debt quickly.
+This card gives you 15 months without an APR, which can help you chop down your debt quickly.
 The card also doesn't charge a foreign transaction fee, so it's ideal for an international traveler.